Securing Financial Futures Through Employer-Sponsored Retirement Accounts

 With the increased significance of 401(k) plans for employees looking to retire, it is essential for employers to proactively manage their retirement plan.
 Fiducient Advisors acts as a fiduciary advisor to 401(k) plans across the country, providing investment advice that is in the best interest of the 401(k) plan and plan participants.
 We work collaboratively with employers to build plans that improve participant outcomes and help them appropriately discharge their fiduciary responsibilities.
 To learn more about our services, please visit www.fiducientadvisors.com.

 401(k) plans represent a cornerstone of modern retirement planning, offering tax advantages, employer contributions, flexibility and the power of compounding growth.
-By participating in a 401(k), employees can take meaningful steps toward financial independence, supplementing Social Security and mitigating the risks associated with longer lifespans and rising living costs.
+By participating in a 401(k) plan, employees can take meaningful steps toward financial independence, supplementing Social Security and mitigating the risks associated with longer lifespans and rising living costs.
 Both workers and employers benefit from these powerful tools, which foster a culture of saving and security.
-The key to maximizing the 401(k) lies in early participation, ongoing education and proactive management, each a vital ingredient in securing a comfortable and dignified retirement.
+The key to maximizing the 401(k) plan lies in early participation, ongoing education and proactive management, each a vital ingredient in securing a comfortable and dignified retirement.

 The information contained herein is confidential and the dissemination or distribution to any other person without the prior approval of Fiducient Advisors is strictly prohibited.
 Information has been obtained from sources believed to be reliable, though not independently verified.
 Any forecasts are hypothetical and represent future expectations and not actual return volatilities and correlations will differ from forecasts.
 This report does not represent a specific investment recommendation.
 The opinions and analysis expressed herein are based on Fiducient Advisor research and professional experience and are expressed as of the date of this report.
 Please consult with your advisor, attorney and accountant, as appropriate, regarding specific advice.
 Past performance does not indicate future performance and there is risk of loss.